Loyola University Maryland

 Designing, obtaining approval, and advertising the assistantship

-1. Sponsoring professor/director completes the Graduate Assistantship Position Information Form, prepares a position description, and determines the selection process criteria.
-The sponsoring professor/director signs the form and sends it along with the position description and selection process criteria to the appropriate budget administrator, e.g., department chair or program director.
+1. Sponsoring professor/director prepares a position description and determines the selection process criteria.
+The sponsoring professor/director should work with their respective appropriate budget administrator, e.g., department chair or program director.
 (In some cases the sponsoring professor/director and the budget administrator will be the same person.)
+Budget administrator will provide the appropriate budget account number for the position

-3. HR reviews the form and job description to ensure compliance with federal and university guidelines.
+3. HR reviews the job description to ensure compliance with federal and University guidelines.
 The HR reviewer posts the position to the Graduate Assistant posting website.
+The sponsoring professor/director is responsible for posting the position to Handshake.

 Filling the assistantship